Skip to main content

 Being a lawyer and a developer, it can be frustrating to see great collaboration tools like version control being snubbed, in favor of the lowest common collaborative denominator: emailing Microsoft Word documents with ambiguously versioned filenames.

 At GitHub we use Git and the pull request flow to collaborate on everything, not just software, but working with government agencies and outside counsel, we’re often forced to fall back to “the old way” of doing things.
-You’d be hard pressed to find a better way to troll a developer than to swap out things like distributed version control for in-document tracked changes emailed back and forth.
+You’d be hard-pressed to find a better way to troll a developer than to swap out things like distributed version control for in-document tracked changes emailed back and forth.

 What did you change in the last round of redlines?
 How do I know you didn’t just turn off track changes and make me promise to sell you my soul?
 How can my coworkers propose a change to the document?
 What metadata am I inadvertently sending to you in this black box?
-Why is there all this formatting noise for such as simple change?
+Why is there all this formatting noise for such a simple change?
 And most importantly, what happens when the file inevitably becomes corrupt?

 Geeks solved this problem decades ago.
 It’s called version control.
 We know that if so much as a single character is off, entire programs come crashing to a halt.
-That’s why we have evolved collaboration tools like Git, to track every change, both proposed or realized, from both internal and external collaborators, but, the business world hasn’t followed quite the same path for various reasons.
+That’s why we have evolved collaboration tools like Git, to track every change, both proposed and realized, from both internal and external collaborators, but, the business world hasn’t followed quite the same path for various reasons.
 That’s where Word Diff comes in.

 Normally, if you were to try to view a single commit to review what’s changed, due to Word’s black-box nature, the best you could get would likely be something like this: